-Groundwater/Wetlands: Jurisdictional waters of the U.S. are classified into multiple types based on topography, edaphics (soils), vegetation, and hydrologic regime.
-Primarily, the U.S. Army Corps of Engineers establishes two distinctions: Wetland and non-wetland waters of the U.S. Non-wetland waters are commonly referred to as other waters.
-In October of 2011, TE's consultant, Nichols Consulting Engineers (NCE) performed a review of published documents and conducted a field inspection to determine the presence of wetlands within the Project boundary.
-During the review and field inspection no potentially jurisdictional wetland types were mapped with the survey area.
+Groundwater/Wetlands: Jurisdictional waters of the US are classified into multiple types based on topography, edaphics (soils), vegetation, and hydrologic regime.
+Primarily, the US Army Corps of Engineers establishes two distinctions: Wetland and non-wetland waters of the US.
+Non-wetland waters are commonly referred to as other waters.
+In October 2011 and August 2015, Transportation's consultant, Nichols Consulting Engineers (NCE) performed a review of published documents and conducted field inspections to determine the presence of wetlands within the Project boundary.
+During the review and field inspection, there were jurisdictional wetland types mapped within the survey area.

-Soils in the Project area are generally well drained with groundwater measured in one well within the Project area exceeding 100 feet in depth.
+Soils in the Project area are generally well drained with the groundwater levels measured within the Project area ranging from six inches to greater than 72 inches below existing ground surface.

-Geology/Soils: A preliminary review of regional geology within the Project area has shown that this geomorphic unit has a moderate to steep slope, rock outcrops, and two main geologic map units outlined below.
+Geology/Soils: A preliminary review of regional geology within the Project area has shown that this geomorphic unit has a flat to moderate slope, and contains the various geologic map units outlined below.